profshanks/profshanks.github.io/FYE_Retention.md

 ## Executive Summary: Enhancing Student Retention with Predictive Analytics

 Colleges and universities recognize the critical importance of first-to-second year student retention for sustaining consistent revenue streams.
-Improvements come when institutions proactively engage with students during their time on campus.
+Improvements in retention are possible when institutions proactively engage with students during their time on campus.
 However, such interventions come at a real-world cost, emphasizing the need for efficient allocation of resources.
 To achieve this, accurate prediction of which students are most likely to leave carries enormous value.

+The traditional probability-based models, focusing primarily on demographic features, that institutions typically rely on are less predictive than they might seem.
+In this study the probability model's accuracy was only 61.4%.

+A neural network model that included complex survey data relating to a student's sense of belonging as well as demographica features performed significantly better, exhibiting a predictive power nearly 10% better than demographic-based probability.

-Traditional probability-based models fall short of providing actionable insights.
-This is where something like a neural network model shines, exhibiting a predictive power approximately 10% superior to demographic-based probability estimates.
-One critical factor in this success lies in the quality of the data utilized; focusing on the most predictive features yields significantly improved results.
-While further enhancements to the model are always possible, they largely depend on acquiring additional data relating to known retention factors such as financial aid status, mid-term academic performance, etc.
+One critical factor in this success lies in the quality of the data utilized; focusing on the most predictive input features yielded significantly improved results with accuracy levels of nearly 70%.
+Further enhancements to the model are likely possible, but they largely depend on acquiring additional data features relating to known retention factors such as financial aid status and mid-term academic performance.

 Fortunately, ongoing data collection efforts offer the opportunity to validate our initial findings.
 Should these results hold up, we can then compile a list of at-risk students while they are still on campus, presenting prime targets for timely and effective interventions.
 It may also be useful to build individual profiles for the students predicted to depart from the university.
 Such profiles may help university staff to tailor thier intervention efforts to suit each individual student.